loyd/idr-ebr/README.md

                          └──────────┘
 ```

-The size of the first page in a shard is always a power of two, and every subsequent page added after the first is twice as large as the page that preceeds it.
+The size of the first page in a shard is always a power of two, and every subsequent page added after the first is twice as large as the page that precedes it.
 ```text
            IPS
   page    ◄───►